Kaholo/Kaholo-plugin-github/README.md

 3. Page Index (String) **Optional** - The index of the page of results to return.
 Default value is 0.

 ## Method: List Available Repositories
 List all available repositories of the specified owner.
+You can see more about listing Github repositories [here](https://docs.github.com/en/rest/reference/repos).

 ### Parameters
 1. Authentication Token (Vault) **Optional** -  The OAuth token of the user to authenticate with.